Paul Findley: Political views

 Findley listed the Israeli lobby as one of the factors contributing to his defeat in 1982, alongside the national recession of 1982 and the change of his district's boundaries after the 1980 census.
 "In seeking gains for Israel, they rigorously stifled dissent and intimidated the entire Congress.
 They still do.
 They defeat legislators who criticize Israel.
 Senators Adlai Stevenson III and Charles H. Percy, and Representatives Pete McCloskey, Cynthia McKinney, Earl F. Hilliard, and myself were defeated at the polls by candidates heavily financed by pro-Israel forces.
 McKinney alone was able to regain her seat in Congress."

+On the 24th anniversary of the 1967 USS Liberty incident (in 1991), he and fellow former Congressman Pete McCloskey set up a meeting at the White House that was attended by approximately 50 Liberty survivors.
+He has also authored several articles in support of Liberty survivors.

 On the publication of Mearsheimer and Walt's 2006 working paper, The Israel Lobby and U.S. Foreign Policy, he wrote: "You can't imagine how pleased I was [...]
 I think I can pose as a foremost expert on the lobby for Israel, because I was the target the last three years I was in Congress."

 Findley supported the efforts of the Council on American–Islamic Relations (CAIR) to improve the image of Muslims in America.
 In a conference in Riyadh, Saudi Arabia, Findley said that "the cancer of anti-Muslim and anti-Islamic sentiments was spreading in American society and requires corrective measures to stamp out this malaise."
 In May 2006 Findley led a CAIR delegation to the United Arab Emirates (UAE), resulting in a UAE proposal to build a property in the United States to serve as an endowment for CAIR.
 This proposal amounted to tens of millions of dollars in UAE donations.
 He was a board member of If Americans Knew and the Streit Council.